adamped/xamarin.flutter/README.md

 # Flutter for Xamarin

-Note: This project has no affiliation with Microsoft, Google or the Xamarin or Flutter teams.
+*This project has no affiliation with Microsoft, Google or the Xamarin or Flutter teams.*

-This project is designed to make the Flutter SDK available on the .NET Framework, initially with the supported platforms of:
+The project is designed to make the Flutter SDK available on the .NET Framework, initially with the supported platforms of:

 1) Xamarin.Android
 2) Xamarin.iOS
 3) UWP

 The is no reason this couldn't also expand to any place where [SkiaSharp](https://github.com/mono/SkiaSharp) is supported.

+This project is never expected to be commercially viable, unless it is picked up or supported by a larger company.
+As it currently stands, this is just a fun side project, done by a bunch of developers in their spare time.
+We offer no support for solutions ever built with this framework, or any guarantee on completion.

 # Overview